Stones Gambling Hall cheating scandal: Allegations

-In July 2018, Postle went on a prolonged "heater", poker winning streak, of around $250,000 in low-stakes ($1–3 and $2–5) no-limit Texas hold 'em games held at Stones Gambling Hall.
-Postle's "heater" occurred while playing livestream games.
+In July 2018, Postle went on a prolonged winning streak, making around $250,000 in low-stakes ($1–3 and $2–5) no-limit Texas hold 'em games held at Stones Gambling Hall.
+His streak occurred while playing live-streamed games.
 In September 2019, commentator Veronica Brill witnessed many perplexing and unorthodox poker plays by Postle that seemed to maximize the expected value of his hand, which increased her long-held suspicion that he was cheating.

-In a notable hand, Postle folded a strong hand (that happened to lose to a stronger hand held by someone else) instead of calling, which prompted Brill to state: "It doesn't make sense.
+In one hand, Postle folded a strong hand (that happened to lose to a stronger hand held by someone else) instead of calling, which prompted Brill to state: "It doesn't make sense.
 It's like he knows.
 It doesn't make sense.
 It's weird."

 Brill posted an 18-minute video a week later detailing Postle's most suspicious hands, alleging that Postle played in a way that was too accurate even for game theory optimal play.
 Brill also tweeted out her suspicions.

 Many people from poker's professional community (players, announcers, bloggers, authors, card room and technical control management) who viewed and commented on archived video footage from Stones Live livestreams echoed Brill's concern that Postle must have had access to real-time information about his opponents' hole cards and hand strength.
 Numerous people from poker's game theory optimal (GTO) community stated that the hands Postle profited from occurred at rates so mathematically improbable they could only have been attained by cheating.

 From July 2018 to September 2019, Postle (when he was allegedly cheating) consistently picked the perfect spots to bluff, call, bet, raise, and fold.
 In addition, archived video shows that he repeatedly stared down into his lap, where he kept his cell phone.
 This led to the suspicion that he was receiving information about the other players' hands on his cell phone.

 During the times he was not looking at his lap while allegedly cheating, it has been theorized that he was receiving electronic signals in the brim of his hat.
 Prior to July 2018 and his suspicious winning streak, Postle usually kept his cell phone on Stones Gambling Hall's poker table's railing, in plain view of his opponents (where other players kept their cell phones).
 During that timeframe, Postle's poker results were average, and he was not considered to be playing exceptionally well.